 His first collection of poems, The Elements of San Joaquin (University of Pittsburgh Press), won the United States Award of the International Poetry Forum in 1976 and was published in 1977.
-The New York Times Book Review honored the book by reprinting six of the poems.
-His second book of poems, The Tale of Sunlight (University of Pittsburgh Press, 1978), was nominated for the Pulitzer Prize.
-Since then, he has published numerous books of poetry, including A Simple Plan (Chronicle Books, 2007) and New and Selected Poems (Chronicle Books, 1995), which was a National Book Award finalist.
+Since then, Soto has published numerous books of poetry, including You Kiss by th’ Book: New Poems from Shakespeare’s Line (Chronicle Books, 2016), A Simple Plan (Chronicle Books, 2007), and New and Selected Poems (Chronicle Books, 1995), which was a finalist for the National Book Award.

-He has also written three novels, including Amnesia in a Republican County (University of New Mexico Press, 2003); a memoir, Living Up the Street (Strawberry Hill Press, 1985), for which he received the Before Columbus 1985 American Book Award; and numerous young adult and children's books.
-He has edited three anthologies, including Pieces of the Heart: New Chicano Fiction (Chronicle Books, 1993).
+Soto has also written three novels, including Amnesia in a Republican County (University of New Mexico Press, 2003); a memoir, Living Up the Street (Strawberry Hill Press, 1985); and numerous young adult and children’s books.
+For the Los Angeles Opera, he wrote the libretto to Nerdlandia, an opera.

-Soto's honors include the Andrew Carnegie Medal, the United States Award of the International Poetry Forum, The Nation/"Discovery" Prize, and the Bess Hokin Prize and the Levinson Award from Poetry magazine.
-He has also received fellowships from the California Arts Council, the Guggenheim Foundation, and the National Endowment for the Arts.
+Soto has received the Andrew Carnegie Medal and fellowships from the California Arts Council, the Guggenheim Foundation, and the National Endowment for the Arts.
 He lives in Northern California.

 You Kiss by th’ Book: New Poems from Shakespeare’s Line (Chronicle Books, 2016)